AnhaaD/p2p-carsell-raspi/README.md

 ![alt tag](https://user-images.githubusercontent.com/9275193/38164659-a2be7724-34d5-11e8-8c05-4b08820f4c48.png)
 You should see your camera in the list.
 I am using Creative Technology, Ltd Live!
 Cam Sync HD

+- Install `zbar` software which will scan the QR Code